mrochs/linux/readme.txt

-Future home for surelock GA2 kernel driver
+Surelock GA2 kernel driver

+See wiki for details of build process.